 In contrast to the overall decline in oil production as described above, a combination of production efficiency improvements and new fields has seen a fuel production increase on the United Kingdom Continental Shelf.
 Figures were estimated to rise to 630 million barrels of oil equivalent in 2019.
 As for the indigenous production of coal, a steady decline has been recorded between 2012 and 2018, with figures for 2018 being only a fifth of production volume five years previous.

-In terms of trading, imports of crude oil and natural gas had experienced only slight fluctuations between 2000 and 2017, while exports were decreasing.
-The coal mining trade had seen similar development, with the import volume being 17 times higher than export volume in 2017.
+In terms of trading, imports of crude oil and natural gas had experienced only slight fluctuations between 2000 and 2018, while exports had increased since 2014.
+In contrast, coal mining trade was in decline.

-The most common form coal use was the transformation to electricity, with 8.7 million metric tons worth used for electricity generation in 2017.
-By comparison, coke manufacture took up 1.9 million metric tons worth.
+The most common form coal use was the transformation to electricity, with 6.7 million metric tons worth used for electricity generation in 2018.
+Coke manufacture took up some 1.8 million metric tons worth.

 The pulp, paper and printing industry was the second highest coal consumer after the mineral products industry, accounting for 102 thousand metric tons of coal used in 2018.